cleverlight/alexstanhope/_includes/presentations/2018-04-29-leading-teams-up-the-mountain.md

 * Context
 * Comfort

 Note: {% endif %}Dan Pink talks about Mastery, Autonomy, Purpose.
 Of course he's right.
-My list is different, possibly derivative, but handly alliterative.
+My list is different, possibly derivative, but handily alliterative.

 Clarity: the task needs to be well-defined and I need to understand it.
 Ambiguity and confusion suck the life out of a job.
 I've written about [VUCA before and it's impact on DevOps cultures](http://www.lightenna.com/tech/2018/cost-of-collaboration/).
 Complexity is fine.
 You work through it, systematically, patiently, progressively.
 Volatility is fine so long as it's not insane - if the environment isn't stable enough to know that the task will add value, then pair down the task until it will.